janwilmans/guidelines/guidelines_details.md

 bool isInternetAvailable();
 ```

-**THE MOST FITTING TOOL**: With the most fitting tool I mean, if you have a choise between more generic solutions and more specific solutions the more specific solution is almost always less error-prone.
+**THE MOST FITTING TOOL**: With the most fitting tool I mean, if you have a choice between more generic solutions and more specific solutions the more specific solution is almost always less error-prone.
 An example of this is `std::lock_guard`, it cannot unlock early and it takes only one lockable object.
 While `std::scoped_lock` can lock multiple object at once and `std::unique_lock` can unlock early.
 If you do not require the latter features, prefer `std::lock_guard`, as it does not have extra features and thus is harder to use incorrectly.

+Another example; `std::shared_ptr<T>` is very generic, objects of this type  can be copied and weak pointers can be created from it.
+In contrast `std::unique_ptr<T>` has a more specific use case, a limited set of features and is therefore less error-prone.

 </details>